-The American Pregnancy Association recommends that for those concerned about hair dye chemicals, to look for safer alternatives such as having highlights put in your hair instead of a root touchup or a root-to-tip color change.
+The American Pregnancy Association recommends anyone concerned about hair dye chemicals should look for safer alternatives such as having highlights put in your hair instead of a root touchup or a root-to-tip color change.
 As they explain, this decreases any risk as the dye is only placed on strands of your hair and does not touch the scalp and thus the skin doesn’t absorb the chemicals into the bloodstream.
 Another alternative they recommend is pure vegetable dyes including henna.
 (Source).

 What is Natural Hair Dye?

 Natural hair dyes are dyes made from natural ingredients and are typically plant-based.
 They can be made from all kinds of plants to achieve different results.
 A few common examples are:

 - henna plants to give a reddish or orange tint;